Focus Point 9 on the Heritage Trail

 In 1858, the newly established Mersey Docks and Harbour Board took over the Lighthouse, and soon amalgamated the lighthouse with the new electric telegraph service, which replaced the earlier Liverpool to Holyhead semaphore-based telegraph.

 After a century’s service the lighthouse was demolished, and replaced by a new building in 1873.
 The current lighthouse was built out of local stone with a green conical roof, and the range of cottages housed three keepers and their families.
 The lamp, a state-of-the-art first order lens, was situated on the fourth floor.
 The lamp shone every night for forty years until it was put out for the last time at sunrise on the 9th of October, 1913.
-By this time, the sandbanks in Liverpool Bay had shifted so much that the Horse Channel was no longer navigable – shipping now used the Crosby Channel instead, which was marked by navigational buoys.
+By this time, the sandbanks in Liverpool Bay had shifted so much that the Horse Channel was barely navigable – larger shipping now used the Queen’s Channel instead, which was marked by navigational buoys.

 The lighthouse cottages were used for accommodation and offices during the twentieth century, but the lighthouse itself fell into disrepair.
 Some much-needed repairs were made in the year 2000, as part of a Millennium Project.